serpapi/serpapi-ruby/README.md

 # load gem
 require 'serpapi'

-# serpapi client initialization with default parameter
+# serpapi client created with default parameters
-client = SerpApi::Client.new(api_key: "secret_key")
+client = SerpApi::Client.new(api_key: "secret_key", engine: "google")

 # We recommend that you keep your keys safe.
 # At least, don't commit them in plain text.